 The data record that was reviewed at the Tyne Tees wave buoy for the baseline report ran from December 2006 to September 2012.
-This has been updated for this report with data to the end of March 2021.
-The scatter table and wave rose produced for the buoy now uses fourteen full years of wave data.
+This has been updated for this report with data to the end of March 2022.
+The scatter table and wave rose produced for the buoy now uses 15 full years of wave data.
 Storm and extremes analyses have also been updated and are shown in the sub-sections below.

-A comparison of wave heights at the Tyne Tees buoy to the data recorded at the Cell 1 programme buoys at Newbiggin, Whitby and Scarborough for 2021-22 is shown in Figure 2.5 below.
+A comparison of wave heights at the Tyne Tees buoy to the data recorded at the Cell 1 programme buoys at Newbiggin, Whitby and Scarborough for 2022/23 is shown in Figure 2.5 below.
 This shows that generally the four wave buoys record similar patterns of storms.
 The highest storm wave heights are most often observed at Tyne Tees due to its deeper water deployment.
-The largest storms in the period 1st April 2021 to 31st March 2022 recorded at the Tyne Tees buoy were on 7th April 2021 with a significant wave height of 6.96m, but note that data gaps exist during the period when Storm Arwen occurred.
-It is probable that this storm would have recorded the greatest wave heights (possibly in the entire record) if the buoy had been operational over its duration.
+The largest storm in the period 1st April 2022 to 31st March 2023 recorded at the Tyne Tees buoy was on 17th November 2022 with a significant wave height of 6.06m and a zero-crossing wave period of 8.5 m.

-Figure 2.5 Comparison of recorded wave heights at Tyne Tees to the Cell 1 programme buoys from April 2021 to March 2022
+Figure 2.5 Comparison of recorded wave heights at Tyne Tees to the Cell 1 programme buoys from April 2022 to March 2023